DeNepo/ux-ui-design/deliverables/co-design-your-home-page/README.md

 ## Phase 2: _Develop individually_

+> You do not need to finish (or even start) this phase during the UX/UI module!
+>
+> After you have co-designed your page, you can develop it on your own time
+> during the JS modules to continue practicing with HTML/CSS.

 This is the **Develop** & **Deliver** phases of the Double Diamond design process.
 You will be working individually to build the home page your group helped you design.
 You are developing your own home page to showcase what you